RoshniSingh101/Fire-vs-Water-Personality-Quiz/README.md

 ### ← README.md

-That's this file.
-This is the place to tell people more about what your website does and how you built it.
+Overview of the Personality Quiz

 ### ← index.html

-HTML files are for content!
-Add your text, images, buttons, and more using HTML tags.
+HTML files are here for content.

 ### ← style.css

-CSS files add styling rules to your content like changing colors and fonts.
+CSS files are here to add styling rules.

 ### ← script.js

-JavaScript files add interactivity to your website using code.
-This is where you can listen for events, then take an action.
+JavaScript files are here to add interactivity to the quiz using code to listen for events to then take an action.

 ### ← assets

-Drag in assets, like images or music, to add them to your project.
-You do not need to add anything to this folder unless you are working on the extensions.
-If you are adding an image, it is best to save it to your computer, then upload the file to the `assets` folder.
-The url of the image will be `assets/example.jpg`.
+`assets/example.jpg` or 'assests/example.png' are here for aided visual aids for the project